 Shin Yong has been actively involved in global missions.
 He has served in Wycliffe Bible Translators, Church Mission Society United Kingdom, Healthserve, the Mission Department of the Diocese of Singapore as well as Evangelism Equipping Missions Singapore.

-He believes that global missions is about hospitality, genuine service and developing greater insights into culture and community.
+He believes that missions is about hospitality, genuine service and developing greater insights into culture and community.
 He is aligned with Interserve’s unique character of reaching out to marginalised and disadvantaged communities.
 He is currently self-employed.
 He has been married to his wife Joyce for 27 years.

 Lim Bee Eng